sangho2/sangho2.github.io/sangho.md

 # Sangho Lee
-* Researcher@[Microsoft Research Redmond][MSR]
+* Senior Researcher@[Microsoft Research Redmond][MSR]

 ## About Me
-* I am a Researcher at Microsoft Research Redmond.
+* I am a Senior Researcher at Microsoft Research Redmond.
 Before joining Microsoft Research I was a Postdoctoral Fellow at [Georgia Tech][GT] hosted by [Prof. Taesoo Kim][TAESOO] and [Prof. Wenke Lee][WENKE], and before that I was a Post-doctoral Research Associate at [POSTECH][POSTECH].
 I received my Ph.D. from POSTECH under the